-Required Budget and Other Fiscal Reports: The Superintendent & CEO, working in conjunction with the Assistant Superintendent of Business Services, will produce and submit to authorizers any and all required fiscal reports as may be required by state or federal law, or mandated by the terms of the school's charter.
+Required Budget and Other Fiscal Reports: The Superintendent & CEO, working in conjunction with the Chief Operations Officer, will produce and submit to authorizers any and all required fiscal reports as may be required by state or federal law, or mandated by the terms of the school's charter.
 These include, but are not limited to, attendance reports, enrollment and other data reports required by the California Basic Educational Data System, and other related data.